Highway trees (on council land)

 A notice will be issued to owners to seek their cooperation in trimming back the offending vegetation.
 However, after the notice expires, we may arrange for works to be undertaken and the costs recovered from the owners.

-The most common questions about overhanging trees in Middlesbrough are answered in the council's tree policy.
+The most common questions about overhanging trees in Middlesbrough are answered in our tree policy.

 You can let us know about the following problems online: